vakrilov/native-script-pan-scale-demo/README.md

 # Native Script Pan Scale Demo
-Sample project showing how to use gestures to move nad scale image.
+Sample project showing how to use gestures to move and scale image.

 Preview: